 I'm so excited guys.
 This post is all about drafting a simple long sleeved t-shirt pattern.
 There's no measuring involved, just a favourite t-shirt and some tracing.
 Nice and simple.

 For best results you want to use a favourite stretchy top in jersey or knit.
-Jersey and knit fabrics stretch so you don't need to worry about adding darts or fussing with pleats (I talk a bit more about the wonders of jersey in this post on 3 killer tips for working with jersey).
+I talk a bit more about the wonders of jersey in this post on 3 killer tips for working with jersey).

 Are you as in love with the idea of a comfortable long sleeved t-shirt as I am, or are you just hoping I might feature another type of project?